 Visiting Longleat House

-Although Longleat is not associated with English Heritage nor the National Trust, it is part of the HHA (the Historic Houses Association) and HHA members are able to visit the house and gardens free of charge during the main season (February to October).
+Although Longleat is associated with neither English Heritage nor the National Trust, it is part of the HHA (the Historic Houses Association) and HHA members are able to visit the house and gardens free of charge during the main season (February to October).
 HHA members do not get free entry to the house during November and December.

 Most parts of Longleat are wheelchair accessible and there is a wheelchair-accessible lift to all floors of the house.
 However, only two wheelchair users are allowed on any floor of the house at any one time.
 The wheelchair entrance is at the rear of the house.
 The hedge maze is not wheelchair accessible.